ros2/design/articles/content_filtering.md

   <img src="../img/content_filter/contents_filter_overview.png" width="600">
 - The filtering is done by means of evaluating a logical expression that involves the values some of the data-fields in the sample.
   The logical expression is derived from the filter_expression and expression_parameters arguments.
-- Multiple filter_expression and expression_parameters can be supported on single ContentFilteredTopic.
+- Each ContentFilteredTopic has a single filter_expression and a sequence of expression_parameters.
   ```
   [parameter use cases]
   "node = %0 OR node = %1" spinal_node attention_node : subscribe all parameter events from spinal and attention nodes